bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- broken clouds
+- overcast clouds
 - 98% humidity
-- 3 mph wind
+- 5 mph wind
 - 0.02 inches of precipitation in the past 24 hours

 ## Temperature History